jd-anderson/LQR_SVRPG/LCSS - ACC - Code/README.md

 This repository includes the MATLAB codes to implement the experimental results of the following paper:

 1) L. F. Toso, H. Wang, J. Anderson (2023).
-"Oracle Complexity Reduction for Model-free LQR: A Stochastic Variance-Reduced Policy Gradient Approach"
+[Oracle Complexity Reduction for Model-free LQR: A Stochastic Variance-Reduced Policy Gradient Approach]

 ## Instructions